Bubble velocities in local equilibrium from a pseudopotential: Pseudopotential as a balance of forces

+The former results offer a new avenue to determine the wall velocity $v_w$ without solving the static equations of motion.
+The correct value of $v_w$ will be the one ensuring that eq.~\eqref{eq:effpressure} is satisfied, with $\phi_+=0$ the extremum in the symmetric phase and $\phi_-$ given by a second, nontrivial extremum of $\hat{V}(\phi)$.
+The pseudopotential is sensitive to the wall velocity, because the function $T(\varphi)$ used to construct $\hat{V}(\phi)$, as in eq.~\eqref{eq:Pseudopotential}, depends both on the velocity $v_+$ and the temperature $T_+$ in front of the bubble wall, which are related to $v_w$.
+For example, for detonations one directly has $v_w=-v_+$ (see figure \ref{fig:detonation_qualitative}).
+For deflagrations, one has $v_w=-v_-$ (see figure \ref{fig:deflagration_qualitative}), and $v_-$ itself can be computed given $v_+,T_+$ by evaluating the solution $v(\phi,\phi')$ of the hydrodynamic equations \eqref{eq:wall_profile_equation} for $\phi=\phi_-$ (computed by extremising $\hat V(\phi)$), and $\phi'=0$.
 That is, for a specific configuration of the velocity $v_+$ and temperature $T_+$, one can check whether the pseudopotential difference between the two relevant extrema satisfies $\Delta \hat{V} = 0$.
 If this condition holds, the configuration is associated with a physically consistent static bubble wall where the driving and friction forces are in balance, and which solves the static equations of motion.
 A nonzero result for $\Delta \hat{V}$ would indicate an imbalance between the driving force and the friction force, implying an unstable field configuration that does not solve the static equations of motion.
 Moreover, as $\Delta \hat V$ corresponds to the net outward pressure, $\Delta \hat V>0$ would correspond to accelerating bubbles, while $\Delta \hat V<0$ would indicate deceleration.
 The terminal velocity for bubbles that reach constant speed can then be found by scanning $v_+,T_+$ until $\Delta \hat{V} = 0$ is satisfied and the correct nucleation temperature is recovered far in front of the wall (including the effects of a shock front for deflagrations and hybrids).
 The two unknowns $v_+,T_+$ can thus be determined with the two constraints, and with $v_+,T_+$ fixed, the bubble wall velocity can be computed as explained before.
 We apply this method to an example model in the following sections.
-The physical meaning of the pseudopotential is illustrated in Fig.~\ref{fig:Vhat_qualitative}.
+The physical meaning of the pseudopotential is illustrated in figure \ref{fig:Vhat_qualitative}.

 We emphasise that the whole analysis presented above relies on the assumption that one can neglect the derivative of the field in the solution $T(\phi,\phi')$ to the hydrodynamic equations \eqref{eq:wall_profile_equation}.
 For a non-negligible dependence of $T$ on $\phi^\prime(z)$, $\hat V(\phi)$ would depend on both $\phi$ and $\phi'$.
 In that case, the energy function is no longer conserved and $\Delta\hat V = 0$ no longer provides a criterion for physical solutions; the balance of forces described earlier would therefore no longer hold.
 Hence, before proceeding to calculate $\Delta \hat{V}$ in our example model for different configurations, we demonstrate the validity of the approximation $T(\phi,\phi')\approx T(\phi,0)$.
 This will be achieved by explicitly solving the scalar equations of motion and comparing the results to those obtained by demanding $\Delta \hat{V} = 0$.